-- ► The Python C API (application programming interface) allows to build C libraries that can be imported into Python (https://docs.python.org/2/c-api/)... - ... and looks like this:
+- ► CPython is the standard implementation of the Python interpreter written in C. - ► The Python C API (application programming interface) allows to build C libraries that can be imported into Python (https://docs.python.org/3/c-api/)... - ▶ ... and looks like this: